 What Are They?

-Armyworms are a type of caterpillar that are the larval form of the armyworm moth.
+Armyworms are a type of caterpillar that is the larval form of the armyworm moth.
 These moths can lay up to 2,000 eggs that can hatch in just a matter of days.
-There are a variety of species of armyworm, such as the yellowstriped armyworm, the beet armyworm, the true armyworm, and most commonly, the fall armyworm.
-The fall armyworm is responsible for the majority of the damage to turfgrass in places like golf courses, residential properties and outdoor athletic facilities.
+There are a variety of species of armyworm, such as the yellow-striped armyworm, the beet armyworm, the true armyworm, and most commonly, the fall armyworm.
+The fall armyworm is responsible for the majority of the damage to turfgrass in places like golf courses, residential properties, and outdoor athletic facilities.

 What’s The Damage?

 Armyworms can cause a great deal of destruction to your landscaping, so it’s vital to move quickly if you believe you’ve discovered them.
 They start by chewing through the plant cells on your foliage, leaving behind what appears to be a “windowpane effect.”
 Always in search of edible greenery, they will attack and eat just about everything.
 When working together in large numbers, as their name suggests, they can consume entire lawns overnight.

 Fortunately, although armyworm outbreaks can be serious, typically their attacks are much smaller in scope.
 There are also environmental factors that keep this pest in checks, such as weather and natural enemy species like wasps and flies.
 Other predators, like ground beetles, birds, skunks, and rodents also make a meal out of these pesky larvae.